 INSTITUTION.
 A nonprofit organization or foundation for the care of indigent, delinquent, or dependent persons incapable of self maintenance.

 INSTITUTIONAL AND CIVIC USE.
 Nonprofit, civic, religious or public uses such as libraries, public or private schools, hospitals, government owned or operated building, structure or land used for public purposes.

 JUNK, SALVAGE, SCRAP, OR WRECKING YARDS.
-Any use involving the commercial storage, selling or processing of inoperable, disused, dismantled, or wrecked vehicles, equipment, or machinery or the storage or the processing of scrap metal, waste paper, rags, food processing wastes, construction wastes, industrial wastes, second hand building materials, or other scrap, salvage, waste, or junk materials.
+Any use involving the commercial storage, selling or processing of inoperable, disused, dismantled, or wrecked vehicles, equipment, or machinery or the storage or the processing of scrap metal, waste paper, rags, or other scrap, salvage, waste, or junk materials.

 KENNEL; COMMERCIAL.
 An establishment licensed to operate a facility housing dogs, cats, or other household pets, and where grooming, breeding, boarding, training or selling of animals is conducted as a business.
 This includes the housing, keeping, and boarding of dogs, cats, or other household pets for animal adoption agencies.

 KENNEL; PRIVATE.
 Any building(s) or structure(s) designed or arranged for the care of dogs, cats, or other household pets belonging to the owner of the principal use kept for the purposes of show, hunting, or as pets.
 NOTE: This does not include fenced yards, nor dog houses with a maximum combined area of 25 square feet.